tansudasli/storm-sandbox/README.md

 Every storm application contains:
  * fileReaderSpout,
  * Bolt, and
- * Topology files.
+ * wordCountTopology files.

 #### File Structure

 - [x] **template** to create storm application rapidly.
 It contains general structure and code units for generating storm apps.<br>
     - In fileReaderSpout: open, nextTuple and declareOutputFields <br>
     - In Bold: execute and declareOutputFields <br>
-    - In Topology: draw the topology and create cluster and execution.
+    - In wordCountTopology: draw the topology and create cluster and execution.
 - [x] **helloworld** storm application.
 Read `/helloworld/README.md` file for more details.
 - [x] **wordcount** storm application.
 Read `/wordcount/README.md` file for more details.